Bjrules/External-Secret-Operators/README.md

-# External-Secret-Operators
+# Production Grade Harshicorp Vault Setup
-Showing the Use of External Secret Operator (ESO) to handle secrets in kubernetes
+Showing the Use of Harshicorp Vaults to handle secrets in kubernetes